Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Conclusion

-This work was partly supported by the National Science Foundation under NSF award No. CCF-1900676.
+This work was partly supported by the National Science Foundation CCF-1900676.
 Any Opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect those of the National Science Foundation.